Waterloo County

-Waterloo County was a county in the Canadian province of Ontario from 1853 until 1973.
+Waterloo County was a county in Canada West in the United Province of Canada from 1853 until 1867, then in the Canadian province of Ontario from 1867 until 1973.
 It was the direct predecessor of the Regional Municipality of Waterloo.

 Situated on a subset of land within the Haldimand Tract, Waterloo County consisted of five townships: Woolwich, Wellesley, Wilmot, Waterloo, and North Dumfries.
 The major population centres were Waterloo, Kitchener (known as Berlin prior to 1916), Preston, Hespeler, Blair, and Doon in Waterloo township; Galt in North Dumfries; Elmira in Woolwich; and New Hamburg in Wilmot.
 All are now part of the Regional Municipality.

 History

 Background

 Waterloo County was once one of the most densely wooded sections in North America.
 Oak trees three to four feet in diameter, maple, beech, elm, ash oak and great pines were common.
 The county, located in the northerly edge of Attawandaron land, was excellent for hunting and fishing.

 Haldimand Proclamation (1784–1800)

-In 1784, by way of the Haldimand Proclamation, the British Government granted the Grand River valley to Iroquois confederation refugees from central and western New York State, indigenous peoples who served as allies during the American Revolution.
+In 1784, by way of the Haldimand Proclamation, the British Government granted the Grand River valley to Six Nations (AKA Iroquois Confederacy) refugees from central and western New York State, indigenous peoples who served as allies during the American Revolution.
 The area was from Lake Erie to the Elora falls, and the width being six miles on each side of the river.
 The First Nations soon offered almost half of the upper area for sale.
 It was divided into four blocks.
 Blocks 1, 2 and 3 were sold by 1816; this large area became the townships of Waterloo, Woolwich and Dumfries.

 The western part of this area was initially settled by Mennonites of German extraction from Pennsylvania; most settled the area that would become Kitchener, St. Jacobs, Elmira and surroundings.
 The southern part (now Cambridge) – as well as areas that would become Fergus and Elora, just outside Waterloo County – were settled by Scots.
 Except for grist, woolen and saw mills, there was little industry in any of these area until about 1870.